pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-vm/index.md

 ![Complete deployment](./image7.png)

 Well, that seems simple and easy, but what if you had to deploy several virtual machines for the application that includes a web server, a worker to process requests, a message queuing system, and a database?
 What if your current system has multiple web servers and backend workers behind a load balancer?
-You'll have to create, deploy, and maintain each vm because this is an IaaS.
+You'll have to create, deploy, and maintain each VM because this is an IaaS.

 There's a better way using infrastructure as code and cloud engineering methodologies to create an automated process for creating, provisioning, and maintaining virtual machines.